aerospike/aerospike-client-nodejs/docs/api-changes.md

 should be passed as a separate function parameter instead of passing it in the first `options` parameter.
 The `options.policy` parameter is deprecated.

+In the info object returned by `Query#info` the `recordScanned` property has been renamed to `recordsScanned`.
+For now the info object will contain the same value under both the new and old name but the `recordScanned` property will be removed in some future release.

 ## Version 2.0.0-alpha.1

 ### Error-first callbacks